juninhocruzg3/juninhocruzg3/MyRepositoriesSummary.md

 # My Repositories Summary

 This repository serves as a summary of all my Git repositories from various Git servers.
+I'm listing all the repositories here bit by bit.
+Many are not yet listed, but will be soon.

 Here's a brief overview of each repository: